- Solar advice hub

 A three-bedroom property with a 3-4kWp solar panel system will probably find that a 5kWh battery is approximately the correct size.
 A 5kWh battery will fill up on solar-generated electricity during the day and be ready for use in the evening.

-Read full storyHow much do solar batteries cost?
+Read full storyHow much does a solar battery cost in the UK?

 Read full storyHow long do solar batteries last?